voxel51/fiftyone/docs/source/cli/index.rst

     optional arguments:
-      -h, --help            show this help message and exit -b BASE_DIR, --base-dir BASE_DIR
+      -h, --help            show this help message and exit -d, --downloaded-only
+                            only show datasets that have been downloaded -t TAG, --tag TAG     only show datasets matching the specified tag -b BASE_DIR, --base-dir BASE_DIR
                             a custom base directory in which to search for downloaded datasets